Graphics operates within the Technology and Arts Faculty, alongside Product Design, Food, Music and Health and Social Care.

 - Develop an understanding of the design process and how to develop an end product from a starting point.

-- To develop essential skills such as drawing, mixed media and CAD such as Photoshop.
+- To develop essential skills such as CAD/Photoshop, typography, drawing, and mixed media.

 - Encourage students to work independently and in teams, to share design experiences, and present artworks to others.